titanblue/tagpro-comp-stats/README.md

 v0.31 (08/16/2018)- Changed format of abbreviations, added jerseys to Spectator mode, fix spacing bug, fix 0-0 score update bug, extend time before first score update, general cleanup

 v0.32 (08/17/2018)- Added the ability to customize transparency values for jerseys

+v0.33 (09/01/2018)- Changed detection method for group functions, removed all usage of JQuery, added more information to cap updates, fixed bug where name spacing was incorrect, fixed bug where game data did not match between player and spectator, added general identification to cap updates/stats for fraud mitigation, general design update, general cleanup and optimization